indeedeng/imhotep/docs/overview.md

     <td valign="top">The required time range filter.
 [Read more][timerange]. </td>
   <tr>
     <td valign="top">`where`</td>
     <td valign="top">Specifies which documents to include in the query.
 Fields that are available are appropriate to the index you selected in from.
 If you leave this control empty, IQL considers all documents.
-[Read more][limiting].  </td>
+[Read more][filtering].  </td>
   <tr>
     <td valign="top">`group by`</td>
     <td valign="top">Specifies how to group the documents so that you can retrieve aggregated stats.
 If you leave this control empty, IQLWeb places all documents into a single group.
 [Read more][aggregating]. </td>